Bait and Switch is the oldest scam in the book. Many Barefoot Writer reviews accuse the club of operating this scam.

 Barefoot Writer Free Report Scam Complaints

-A few online review bloggers accuse the Barefoot Write using a free report to trick people into joining the club.
+A few online review bloggers accuse Barefoot Write of using a free report to trick people into joining the club.

-But, do you know every blogger offers free eBook, including me.
+But, do you know every blogger offers free eBooks, including me.

 A free eBook in exchange for your email is a legit marketing technique.
 Every company, blogger, newspaper, magazine uses this to stay connected with readers.